jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-basics/transitions.md

 ## Benefits of @TransitionSet

 1. **Better Organization** - All transitions for a state in ONE place
-2. **Clearer Intent** - FromTransitions vs ToTransition makes flow obvious
+2. **Clearer Intent** - FromTransitions vs IncomingTransition makes flow obvious
 3. **Less Boilerplate** - No manual StateTransitions builders
 4. **Natural Structure** - File organization mirrors state structure
 5. **Easier Testing** - Each method can be tested independently